 The IASI interferometer and optical bench are regulated at 20°C temperature, while the cold box containing cold optics and detection subsystem is at about -180°C. Water desorption from the instrument causes ice formation on the field lens at the entrance of IASI cold box.
 This desorption phenomenon is particularly important at the beginning of the instrument in-orbit life.
-That's why one of the very first activities of IASI in-orbit commissioning was an outgasing phase consisting in heating the cold box up to 300 K during 20 days (from 22th September 2012 until 16th October 2012).
+That's why one of the very first activities of IASI in-orbit commissioning was an outgassing phase consisting in heating the cold box up to 300 K during 20 days.
 This operation allows removing most of the initial contaminants coming from IASI and other MetOp instruments.
-A routine outgasing is then needed from time to time to remove ice contamination, but less and less frequently as the desorption process becomes slower.
+A routine outgassing is then needed from time to time to remove ice contamination, but less and less frequently as the desorption process becomes slower.
+A first run of this routine outgassing procedure (shorter duration and at 200 K), was done for validation purpose during commissioning phase in December 2006.
+The second one, which was actually the first in routine phase, was done in March 2008.
+The third one was done in August 2010.